On the development and analysis of coupled surface-subsurface models of catchments. Part 2. A three-dimensional benchmark model and its properties: Model reduction to a two-dimensional model

 In \cref{sec:Model_formulation}, we formulated a general three-dimensional catchment model.
 The purpose of this section is to discuss the nondimensionalisation of the model, which subsequently allows for the determination of the key dimensionless parameters governing the system.
 Once these are known, we may use the typical dimensional values established in Part 1 in order to compare the relative strengths of the various physical effects of the system.

-We highlight two approximations: \begin{enumerate}[label={(\roman*)},leftmargin=*, align = left, labelsep=\parindent, topsep=3pt, itemsep=2pt,itemindent=0pt ] \item Considering either $S_y\ll S_x$, $L_y\ll L_z$, or $L_y\gg L_z$ (and the necessary condition $L_c\ll L_z$), we may reduce the general three-dimensional governing equations for $h_g$ and $h_s$ to a two-dimensional form neglecting the flow along the $y$-axis. \item In addition, by considering $L_z\ll L_x$ (satisfied in Scenario B only), we may apply a shallow-water approximation to further reduce the 2D hillslope model to a 1D model. \end{enumerate} In this section, the approximations given in (i) are discussed.
+We highlight two approximations: \begin{enumerate}[label={(\roman*)},leftmargin=*, align = left, labelsep=\parindent, topsep=3pt, itemsep=2pt,itemindent=0pt ] \item Considering either \editt{small river slope ($S_y\ll S_x$), short ($L_y\ll L_z$), or long catchment ($L_y\gg L_z$) approximations together with the necessary low channel limit ($L_c\ll L_z$)}, we may reduce the general three-dimensional governing equations for $h_g$ and $h_s$ to a two-dimensional form neglecting the flow along the $y$-axis. \item In addition, \editt{in the case of the \textit{shallow aquifer} scenario ($L_z\ll L_x$)}, we may apply a shallow-water approximation to further reduce the 2D hillslope model to a 1D model. \end{enumerate} In this section, the approximations given in (i) are discussed.
 The regime of (ii) and its consequences are explored in Part 3 of our work.

 \edit{